sysrep/time-viz/README.md

 I'll call `this.setState`.
 I'm going to pass `.setState` an object (`{ currentEventType: event.target.value }`).
 This object is going to contain the key or the keys (`currentEventType`) that I want to update, along with their new values (`event.target.value`).

 I want to update the `.currentEventType` value and I want that to be this `event.target.value`, so paste that in there.
 In order for this method to update our state, we have to do two things.
 First, we need to reference it in our constructor and bind it to this.
+(There are [many ways](https://medium.com/@housecor/react-binding-patterns-5-approaches-for-handling-this-92c651b5af56#.kddkemxl5) to bind "this".
+I prefer "Use Arrow Function in Class Property")

 I save my changes, the browser's refresh.
 I'm going to open up my React DevTools.
-I'm going to the React DevTools.
-We'll see that CurrenttoDo is part of my state.
-I'm going to come up to my input.
-I'm going to start typing a value in.

-As I type each character, we're going to see the CurrenttoDo in our state down in DevTools gets updated to reflect the current value of our input.
+We'll see that `currentEventType` is part of my state.
+I'm going to come up to my dropdown menu.
+I'm going to change the option.
+As I change the option, we're going to see the `currentEventType` in our state down in DevTools gets updated to reflect the current value of our my dropdown menu.

 By doing this, we've ensured that our view as a function of state, keeping the rendered output and the state data in sync.